 - 1. A drip irrigation disposal system receives effluent from a treatment tank and dispenses it to an infiltration system that is installed at a shallow depth in native or fill soil.
 The Department may require a layer of soil, mulch, or other engineered fill cover on the surface of the native soil, depending on wastewater quality delivered to the drip emitters. - 2.
 All drip irrigation systems must be designed to prevent effluent ponding on the soil surface. - 3.
-Application: Applications for drip irrigation systems must include the following provisions: - Advanced Treatment: Documentation the advanced treatment method proposed achieves the effluent criteria specified in Tables 67F and 67G, such as the type of advanced treatment system and the manufacturer's warranty; - (b.)
-Design Calculations: Design calculations, showing conformance with provisions of these Rulesthis rule; and - (c.)
-Application (HHE-200 Form): An application completed in conformance with these Rulesthis rule by a licensed Site Eevaluator. - 4.
-Drip irrigation disposal systems must be sized as follows: - Porous Hose System: A drip irrigation system utilizing porous hose must be sized pursuant to the specific product's approval granted by the Department. - (b.)
+Application: Applications for drip irrigation systems must include the following provisions: - a.
+Advanced Treatment: Documentation the advanced treatment method proposed achieves the effluent criteria specified in Tables 7F and 7G, such as the type of advanced treatment system and the manufacturer's warranty; - b.
+Design Calculations: Design calculations, showing conformance with provisions of this rule; and - c.
+Application (HHE-200 Form): An application completed in conformance with this rule by a licensed site evaluator. - 4.
+Drip irrigation disposal systems must be sized as follows: - a.
+Porous Hose System: A drip irrigation system utilizing porous hose must be sized pursuant to the specific product's approval granted by the Department. - b.
 Drip Emitter System: A drip irrigation system utilizing manufactured drip emitters must be sized pursuant to the manufacturer's recommendations, as approved by the Department. - 5.
-Drip irrigation systems must be installed in conformance with the following criteria: - (a.)
-Separation from limiting factor: All drip irrigation lines must be installed at least 12 inches above the groundwater table or 24 inches above bedrock, whichever is more limiting.
-Backfill or mulch must be placed over the top of the porous hose in sufficient quantity and depth, as specified by the system supplier to prevent surface ponding of effluent. - (b.)
-Separation from site features: All drip irrigation systems must be installed in conformance with horizontal setback requirements of these Rulesthis rule. - (c.)
-Line spacing: Drip irrigation lines must be placed at least 12 inches apart, unless variations in spacing allow preservation of existing trees and shrubs or enhance performance to overcome site limitations.
-The Ssite Eevaluator shall note such variations on the application. - (d.)
-Protection from freezing: Year-round drip irrigation systems must be installed with a minimum of 12 inches of suitable cover material to prevent freezing of the disposal area.
+Drip irrigation systems must be installed in conformance with the following criteria: